David7ce/karchsys/README.md

 ## User
 You can change the username or password after the installation, or put another in the script.
-- username: user0
+- username: d7
 - hostname: karchsys
 - password (root and user): !123

 ## Hardware compatibility
-- Graphic card: NVDIA or AMD
+- Graphic card: NVDIA / AMD (AMD better for Wayland)
 - Processor: AMD
 - Keyboard: español